Squagward/slate-1/source/includes/_rendering.md

 }
 ```

-Rendering has to be done every frame of the game, otherwise it will only be on the screen for one frame.
+Rendering has to be done every frame of the game, otherwise it will only be on the screen for one frame and .
 There are many different render triggers, and they all start with `Render`.
 The most common render trigger is RenderOverlay: this trigger fires every frame with no conditions.

 ## Setting priority